vanderkilu/snippets/README.md

 ### NODE-SNIPPETS

-This is a collection of tiny libs and tools i build in vanilla node.js, no npm, no external frameworks in order to get a deeper understanding of node and its inbuilt libraries.
+This is a collection of tiny libs and tools i build in vanilla node.js, with no npm, no external frameworks in order to get a deeper understanding of node and its inbuilt libraries.
 I will be penning down how i implemented some of these libs/tools

 ### LIB / TOOLS